Create a Turnitin assignment

 d.
 Overall Grade: We recommend that you always set this to 100 and calculate assignment weighting in Grade Centre.

-e.
+f.
 Start Date: Determines when students can start submitting to the assignment.

-f.
+g.
 Due Date: Determines when assignments are due.
 Set this to the due date specified in the Module Handbook.
 Students can't submit after the due date unless late submissions are enabled.

-g.
+h.
 Post Date: The date marks and feedback will be released for all submissions.

 - Recommendation: Set this to the date in the Module Handbook to ensure you're following the policy of work being marked within four weeks of the due date.

 - Important: If circumstances arise which prevent work being marked by the Post Date, edit it before it passes and inform students of a new post date with a module announcement / email.
+Once the post date has passed, student marks and feedback will be available in MyBeckett and Turnitin.

 4. Exclusion settings